Dr Anna Spadavecchia

 Personal statement

-Anna Spadavecchia is a Reader in the Hunter Centre for Entrepreneurship and a Fellow of the Higher Education Academy.
+Anna Spadavecchia is Reader in Innovation and Business History in the Hunter Centre for Entrepreneurship and a Fellow of the Higher Education Academy.
 She is the “Alfred D. Chandler Jr. International Visiting Scholar in Business History” at Harvard Business School, academic year 2022-23.
 She is the recipient of a BA/Leverhulme Small Grant, 2022-2024.

 Anna’s research interests are in the fields of Innovation in an international perspective, and Entrepreneurship and Small Business Management.
 She has worked on various historical and contemporary facets of these topics.
 One facet concerns the impact of external economies on the innovation activity of independent inventors, SMEs and large corporations.
 A further perspective concerns the use of patents by independent inventors and corporations in their attempts to control markets in the early 20th century.
 She has also worked on national and regional policies for the development of small businesses (SMEs) and clusters in Italy from 1951 to 1991.